calipho-sib/nextprot-docs/help/technical-corner.md

+The technical corner is dedicated to developers willing to get data programmatically or use our viewer libraries.

+* Programmatic access (JSON, XML using our REST API).
+SPARQL endpoint
+* Viewer libraries

+#h2 Programmatic access

 The [REST api](https://api.nextprot.org) and the [SPARQL endpoint](https://api.nextprot.org/sparql) can be freely used by anyone.

 You can get the content of an entry in different format by using the api like this: